 This project will utilize the Landscape Stewardship Plans minor watershed science-based targeting to expand important habitat corridors and complexes on private lands.
-The RAQ tool scores each private forested parcel on a 0-3 scale for each of common characteristics; "Riparian"--the parcels proximity to water, "Adjacency"--the parcels location in relation to contiguous tracts of existing state, county, or federal land in preference to parcels scattered across the landscape, knowing that a forest community is healthier and more diverse with less fragmentation, and "Quality"-- is the locally determined value of the land (1-3 Points), which can include a number of criteria, such as biodiversity from the MN County Biological Survey, trout/cisco, wild rice, old growth forests, rare species, and groundwater recharge and sensitive areas.
+The RAQ tool scores each private forested parcel on a 0-3 scale for each of common characteristics; "Riparian"--the parcels proximity to water, "Adjacency"--the parcels location in relation to contiguous tracts of existing state, county, or federal land in preference to parcels scattered

+Proposal #: HA01 across the landscape, knowing that a forest community is healthier and more diverse with less fragmentation, and "Quality"-- is the locally determined value of the land (1-3 Points), which can include a number of criteria, such as biodiversity from the MN County Biological Survey, trout/cisco, wild rice, old growth forests, rare species, and groundwater recharge and sensitive areas.

 The RAQ tool has been developed for the entire Kettle River Watershed and includes a series of RAQ maps for each major HUC-10 subwatershed.
 The RAQ tool will be a helpful tool to target areas where public investments will have the most benefit.
 This scoring was updated in 2022 with a new Landscape Stewardship Plan for the Kettle and Upper St. Croix watersheds.
 RAQ was developed for the Snake River Watershed with the first round of funding for this program.
 This data targets RIM easements to the parcel level and this allows us to hand select the best parcels for habitat value and prevent future fragmentation in the entire watershed.
 The following additional factors are considered to ensure site selection reflects current science-based measures for riparian habitat protection: feet of shoreline protected, development potential of site, depth from shore, watershed considerations, and easement size relative to the parcel.
-This played an integral part in outreach, interested and successful enrollment the first round of funding.
+This played an integral part in outreach, interested and successful enrollment the first and second round of funding.
 This 2-step methodology is proven through Environmental Natural Resource Trust Fund and Clean Water Fund RIM easement programs.
-The Aitkin and Carlton SWCDs have utilized this mythology and have protected over 21 miles of shoreline and 2,742 acres of habitat.
 The BWSR RIM is one of the most efficient and effective easement programs in Minnesota.

-Which Conservation Plans referenced in MS97A.056, subd.
+Which top 2 Conservation Plans referenced in MS97A.056, subd.
 3a are most applicable to this project?

-- Minnesota Forest Resource Council Landscape Plans - Outdoor Heritage Fund: A 25 Year Framework
+Minnesota Forest Resource Council Landscape Plans

+Outdoor Heritage Fund: A 25 Year Framework